 Table of Contents (skip directly to the info you're looking for)

-Alternative things to do in New York – Best of Dumbo Neighborhood Guide
+What to do in Dumbo New York – Best Things to do in Dumbo Brooklyn

 Look no further, than the iconic and newly renovated New York Marriott, located at the Brooklyn Bridge.
+I personally stayed there and loved the experience.
 Fun Fact: This Marriott is also Brooklyn’s largest hotel.

 The Brooklyn Marriott (the hotel unveiled the final phase of its $45 million renovation in 2016) is the place to stay.
 A jumping off point for the borough, the Brooklyn Marriott celebrates Brooklyn’s artists, food purveyors and creative souls in general – which can be seen through both the physical and experiential offerings of its redesign.
 The Hotel has done a wonderful job of bringing this iconic Brooklyn Neighborhood feel from the outside into the hotel decor itself.